BLW - the baby is in control

 The size of the food should be about the same as a french fry, large enough for the baby to be able to hold the food in their hand and chew on what's sticking out.
 Some examples:

-- Soft-cooked foods, such as broccoli, root vegetables, potatoes or eggs.
-A little rapeseed oil or other liquid fat on the vegetables emphasises the taste and is a good source of fat.
+- Soft-cooked foods, such as broccoli, root vegetables, potatoes, or eggs.
+A little rapeseed oil or other liquid fat on the vegetables emphasizes the taste and is a good source of fat.
 Read more about fat here.